kaewhyes/java-final/README.md

   - [x] Type of password?
   - [ ] Number of passwords? (default 1)
 - [ ] Generate Simple passwords
-  - [ ] Use an array with random words, and select them using a random number
+  - [x] Use an array with random words, and select them using a random number
     - [x] Create a word list somehow (done with Scanner)
-  - [ ] Ask if the user wants spaces or dashes as a separator (default spaces)
+  - [x] Ask if the user wants spaces as a separator or together  (default spaces)
+  - [ ] Clear `finalSimpleString` after each completion
 - [x] Generate complex passwords
   - [x] Use arrays to choose randomly from `CHARS`,`SPECIAL_CHARS` and `NUMBERS`.
     - [x] Concatonate these random characters together to make a password.